 - Provide educational packages with videos and multimedia programs

 - Develop programs for low-literacy populations specifically

 Nobody wants to go under the knife without knowing what to expect.
 It’s always important to explain why a procedure is needed and what exactly is happening.
-It’s also important that patients, their families, and caregivers understand what their care needs are post-procedure.
+It’s also important that patients, their families, and caregivers understand their care needs post-procedure.

-For example, an influx of well-meaning parents armed with misinformation regarding vaccines has led to recent outbreaks in diseases like measles that were previously considered wiped out.
+For example, an influx of well-meaning parents armed with misinformation regarding vaccines has led to recent outbreaks of diseases like measles that were previously considered wiped out.
 Physicians and other healthcare staff can help combat this by researching vaccines and educating their patients.

 Likewise, it’s a good idea to inform patients of your sanitation and cleaning procedures.
 Research shows that a patient’s perception of a hospital’s cleanliness can impact their experience and overall care.
 Patients worry about the risk of hospital-acquired infections and what the hospital and staff are doing to prevent contamination and infection.
 Both cleanrooms and hospitals should follow the same contamination prevention procedures, and so should your practice.
 Cleanliness matters to patients and their families, so take time to explain what you’re doing to prevent contamination in your practice.